LamCaVoi/FlappyBirdGodot/README.md

 # FlappyBirdGodot
  Flappy Bird made in godot
-to play it open the
+## To play it download and open the flappyBirdGodot .exe for window and .zip for Mac